AaltoSciComp/blog/content/2023/preparing-for-new-triton.rst

   if you slowly clean up over time, so you can focus on the differences once the change happens.

+- Know what software you are using.
+It's easier for us to re-install something we have already installed when someone can tell us the exact name and version that they are using.
 - `Tests for your software
   <https://coderefinery.github.io/testing/>`__.
 Some way to validate
   that it works correctly.